MQTT is primarily a M2M protocol. It was originally designed for send sensor data from a remote oil field.

 It will be important to understand this sensor traffic and how it can be reduced.

-In this tutorial I will be looking at sensor data and sensor types under various conditions and analyze the amount of network data that is generated.
+In this tutorial I will be looking at sensor data and sensor types under various conditions, and I will analyze the amount of network data that is generated.

 This you may find useful when planning a sensor deployment.